theonion/videojs-endcard/README.md

 ## Options

+**Functions**:

-* `getRelatedContent` : **Required** for display of related content.
+`getRelatedContent` : **Required** for display of related content.
 It must invoke the callback function, which takes an **array of DOM Elements** and appends them to the "related-content" container.

-* `getNextVid` : **Required** for autoplaying video.
+`getNextVid` : **Required** for autoplaying video.
 It must invoke the callback function, which takes a **single DOM Element** and appends it to the "next-video" container.
 When the countdown ends, the user is taken to the **first** anchor href that is found in the DOM Element passed to the callback function.

+**Styling Stuff**:
 * `endcard` : id for the end card.
 Default = "player-endcard"
 * `related` : id for div containing related content thumbnails.
 Default = "related-content"
 * `next` : id for div containing the thumbnail for the upcoming video.
 Default = "next-video"